 - Jarno Vanhatalo, Jaakko Riihimäki, Jouni Hartikainen, Pasi Jylänki, Ville Tolvanen, Aki Vehtari (2013).
 GPstuff: Bayesian Modeling with Gaussian Processes.
 Journal of Machine Learning Research, 14:1175-1179.
 [Link]

 Environmental sciences includes a broad range of scientific fields studying the environment and solutions to environmental challenges.
 Ecology studies the distribution and abundance of species, and their interactions with other species and the environment.
-Research has shown what a significant impact biodiversity and a clean environment have on both our health and our economy.
+Biodiversity and a clean environment have significant impact on our health and our economy.
 Hence, understanding how ecosystems and ecosystem processes respond to global megatrends and environmental changes is mandatory to understand the subsequent consequenses to, for example, food safety and human health.

-Our research concentrates on ecological changes, species distribution modelling, population and fisheries management, uncertainty assessment and data fusion in environmental simulators and environmental management and risk assessment.
+Our research concentrates on ecological changes, species distribution modelling, population and fisheries management, uncertainty assessment and data fusion in environmental simulators as well as on environmental management and risk assessment.

 - Jonne Kotta, Jarno Vanhatalo, et al. (2019).
 Integrating experimental and distribution data to predict future species patterns.
 Scientific Reports, 9(1): 1821 [Link]